£sd: In popular culture

 The currency of Knuts, Sickles and Galleons in the Harry Potter books is a parody of the £sd system, with 29 Knuts to a Sickle and 17 Sickles to a Galleon.
 It serves as the currency of the Wizarding World, while pounds are still used by Muggles, the non-magical people.

 Lysergic acid diethylamide was sometimes called "pounds, shillings and pence" during the 1960s, because of the abbreviation LSD.
 The English rock group the Pretty Things released a 1966 single titled "£.s.d." that highlighted the double entendre.
-The Chemical Defence Experimental Establishment called the first field trial with LSD as a chemical weapon "Moneybags" as a pun.
+The Chemical Defence Experimental Establishment called the first field trial with LSD as a chemical weapon moneybags as a pun.

-The score of 26 at darts (one dart in each of the top three spaces) was sometimes called "half-a-crown" as late as the 1990s, though this did start to confuse the younger players.
-A 26 score is also referred to as "Breakfast", since 2/6, or half a crown, was the standard cost for breakfast pre-decimalisation.
+The score of 26 at darts (one dart in each of the top three spaces) was sometimes called half-a-crown as late as the 1990s, though this did start to confuse the younger players.
+A 26 score is also referred to as breakfast, since 2/6 was the standard cost for breakfast pre-decimalisation.